nadinekuo/MachineLearning1-Labs/README.md

 ## 1. Basics of Machine Learning

-- **Optimal decision boundary** (where posteriors $P(y1|x) = P(y2|x)$) corresponds to **Bayes error** (i.e. minimal error)
+- **Parametric classifiers** assume a finite set of parameters that capture everything there is to know about the data i.e. $P(x | y)$ is approximated by $P(x | \theta)$
+    - Classifiers using parametric density estimations + Bayes: `QDA, LDA, NMC`
--  **Quadratic Classifier (QDA)** has a quadratic decision boundary, due to limited data.
+    -  Quadratic Classifier `QDA` has a quadratic decision boundary, due to limited data.
-    - In the limit, the solutions by LDA and QDA will coincide
+        - In the limit, the solutions by `LDA` and `QDA` will coincide
+- **Non-parametric classifiers** assume an infinite set of possible (hyper)parameters that are to be tuned using K-cross validation e.g.
+    - Classifiers using non-parametric density estimations + Bayes: `Parzen`, `k-NN`
     - Hyperparameters (such as $h$ in Parzen estimator) should be tuned on test sets independent from training data
         - Optimal value can be found by plotting values (x-axis) against the log-likelihood (y-axis) using elbow method

+- **Optimal decision boundary** (where posteriors $P(y1|x) = P(y2|x)$) corresponds to **Bayes error** (i.e. minimal error)

 - Parzen, k-NN and NMC are sensitive to **scaling** of features, because these methods do not estimate covariance matrices

+- How to find out if a feature is conditionally independent of another feature: you have to check for all possible combinations of $X1$ and $X2$ if it holds that:
+$P(X1, X2) = P(X1)P(X2)$
+That is not easy, because you have to check that for all possible combinations $(X1, X2)$!

+<span style="color:red"> When you have many features, beware of curse of dimensionality! </span>

+<span style="color:red"> Avoid density estimation (particularly in high dimensional feature space)! </span> From `k-NN` we saw this is not needed.

+Alternatives:
+- Have function `f` that describes decision boundary + optimize free parameters of `f` directly
+- No Bayes, no density estimates!

+### Goal: try to use all information, without overfitting.
+- Reduce features
+- Simplify models
+- Careful optimization

-How does training size / feature dimensionality influence optimal `h` for Parzen?
+### How does training size / feature dimensionality influence optimal `h` for Parzen?

-In the 2D case, increasing the training set size does not necessarily lead to a higher or lower optimal value for `h`, but we can see the (asymptoptic) LL gets much higher (i.e. lower error)!
+Generally, increasing training set size leads to a smaller optimal width parameter `h`.
+This is not very clear from the plots below, but we can see the (asymptoptic) LL gets much higher (i.e. lower error)!

 <p float="left">
     <img src="1-Basics-of-ML/Parzen-LL-20-2d.png" alt="drawing" width="400"/>